kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

-✖ Identifier expected. 'let' is a reserved word in strict mode - start: 555, end: 558 ✖ Identifier expected. 'let' is a reserved word in strict mode - start: 595, end: 598 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 598, end: 600 ✖ Expression expected - start: 614, end: 617
+✖ Identifier expected. 'let' is a reserved word in strict mode - start: 555, end: 558 ✖ Identifier expected. 'let' is a reserved word in strict mode - start: 595, end: 598 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 598, end: 600 ✖ Identifier expected - start: 614, end: 617
-✖ Expression expected - start: 619, end: 620
+✖ Identifier expected - start: 619, end: 620
 ✖ Expected a ')' to match the '(' token here - start: 634, end: 635
 ✖ Expected a `;` - start: 636, end: 637
 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 675, end: 677